keeganatorr/FFMpegTool/README.md

 ![](MainWindow.png)

 ### To Do

 - [ ] Add cutting out sections of video.
 - [ ] External subtitles.
 - [ ] Resize/Cropping.
-- [ ] Custom output type. (defaults to avi currently)
 - [ ] Add comments to code.
-- [ ] Clean up layout.
-- [ ] List functionality and code snippets avaliable
+- [ ] List functionality and code snippets available
-- [ ] Add filename output name textbox.

 ### Contains